-This Classic Macaroni and Cheese is made with a mix of cheddar, Monterey Jack and pasta topped with buttery bread crumbs.
+This Homemade Macaroni and Cheese is made with a mix of cheddar, Monterey Jack, and pasta topped with buttery bread crumbs.
 Pure comfort food!

 The whole family adored my Baked Macaroni & Cheese.
 Cheesy and flavorful, it will feed a crowd.